y-ken/fluent-plugin-mysql-replicator/README.md

 ## Overview

 Fluentd input plugin to track insert/update/delete event from MySQL database server.
-Not only that, it could multiple table replication into Elasticsearch/Solr.
+Not only that, it could multiple table replication into single or multi Elasticsearch/Solr.
 It's comming support replicate to another RDB/noSQL.

 ## Installation